andygoossens/gradle-modernizer-plugin/README.md

 | 1.10.0                   | 2.9.0                   |

 Note that you can override the default version of Modernizer Maven Plugin which will be used.
-Specify in the `toolVersion` extension property the version that you want to use.
-Pay attention:
+Specify the desired version in the `toolVersion` extension property.
-This might break when there is an API change!
+Pay attention: This might break when there is an API change!

 ## FAQ